ucb-dataj/2018/md/questions.md

 > I can't install Open Refine!
 I tried, but the download is just broken.

 All we know is that you're using QGIS, or R, or Open Refine.
-We don't know what you've tried, we don't know what happens when you try it, I don't know what you thought was going to happen.
-I don't know what "glitch" I should be looking for.
-So I don't know enough to help you.
+We don't know what you've tried, we don't know what happens when you try it, and we don't know what you thought was going to happen.
+So we don't know enough to help you.
 A good question will include all of this:

 *   What steps will reproduce the problem?
 (Sometimes this means actually walking through the steps again, until you reach the problem.)
 *   If you're working with code or data, we probably need to see your data to reproduce the problem!
 Put your code or data into a [gist](http://gist.github.com) or [pastebin](http://paste.debian.net/) and include a link with your question.